best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 #### Naming functions

-When naming functions, you should consider your user's point of view, even if the user is future you.
+When naming functions, you should consider a user's point of view.
-Your user should be able to infer the purpose or action of the function from the name of the function.
+Your user should be able to infer the purpose or action of the function from its name.
 If you can't describe the overall task performed by the function in a few words, then it may be that your function is overly complex.
 In this case, you could consider breaking the function down into a number of smaller functions that perform individual tasks.